-6th Grade: $1 \frac{1}{4} - 1 \frac{1}{2}$ hours 7th Grade: $1 \frac{1}{2} - 2$ hours 8th Grade: 2 hours
+6th Grade: 1 1⁄2 - 1 1⁄2 hours 7th Grade: 1 1⁄2 - 2 hours 8th Grade: 2 hours om Grade.
+2 nours

 The Middle School faculty STRONGLY recommend the following guidelines for homework:

 - Each student should have a well-illuminated desk area. - Two hours should be set aside each afternoon/evening for homework. - Incoming and outgoing phone calls/emails should be discouraged during this time. - If all assignments are completed, remaining time should be spent on review or reading. - Due to the heavy academic and athletic demands of the Middle School program, social events should not be scheduled Sunday through Thursday.